Tomiwalex/pearMonie/README.md

 2. **Installation**:

-   - Clone the repository: `git clone https://github.com/your-repo.git`
+   - Clone the repository: `git clone https://github.com/Tomiwalex/pearMonie`
-   - Navigate to the project directory: `cd your-project-directory`
+   - Navigate to the project directory: `cd your-project-directory/pearMonie`
    - Install dependencies: `npm install`

 3. **Running the App**:
-   - Start the Expo development server: `expo start`
+   - Start the Expo development server: `npm start`
    - Open the Expo Go app on your mobile device or an emulator
    - Scan the QR code displayed in the terminal to run the app

-### Folder Structure

-Briefly describe the structure of your project's folders and key files.

 ### Additional Notes

-Include any additional information, instructions, or tips for running or using the app.

-### Credits

-Give credit to any resources, tutorials, or individuals who contributed to your project.

-### License

-Specify the license under which your project is released.

-By following this template and customizing it with specific details about your Expo project, frameworks used, and instructions for running the app, you can create a comprehensive README file that guides assessors on how to interact with your app and understand its implementation.
+The app uses the information in the server provided `https://app.beeceptor.com/mock-server/crypto-wallet-server`

+- To sign in, use any username and password of your choice.
+This setting was configured in alignment to the api's information.

+- every input and submission error has being handled

+- If there are any questions please reach out to me on `coderiger@gmail.com`